What Is Cavity Wall Insulation?

 Do I Need Planning Permission for Cavity Wall Insulation?

-No. Planning permission is not required for cavity wall insulation however if your home is a protected structure or in a conservation area, you should inquire with your local council before commencing with your insulation work.
+No. Planning permission is not required for cavity wall insulation.
+However, if your home is a protected structure or in a conservation area, you should enquire with your local council before commencing with your insulation work.

 The SEAI is offering grants for cavity wall insulation to all homeowners.
-The grant amount is dependent on the size of your property but range from €700 for apartments, to €1,700 for detached homes.
+The grant amount is dependent on the size of your property but ranges from €700 for apartments to €1,700 for detached homes.

 How Much Money Can Cavity Wall Insulation Save You?